What Is the GoDaddy Domain Broker Service, and Is it Worth It?

 GoDaddy is the world’s largest domain registrar, with over 90 million domain names registered and counting.
 Thanks to never-ending marketing, the average person likely thinks of GoDaddy when they want to buy a new domain.

 It’s common for people to visit GoDaddy, type the domain they want to buy, and see that someone else has already taken it.
-But GoDaddy doesn’t leave the user hanging– it suggests an alternative domain name or advertises its domain broker service, as seen below:
+But GoDaddy doesn’t leave the user hanging– it suggests an alternative domain name or advertises its domain broker service, as seen in the image below:

 GoDaddy Domain Broker service